OutlanderTechGeek/content/README.md

 # content
-YSM Public's Notes to anyone she chooses to.
-Written with Joplin.
+These are notes taken by YSM using the Joplin note-taking app.
+Published here on GitHub to share with anyone she chooses.